andrewhare/logged/README.md

 	"cheap_data": "abc123",
 })

-// If there is expesive computations, use IsDebug if log.IsDebug() {
+// If there are expensive computations, use IsDebug if log.IsDebug() {
 	log.Debug("something else happened", map[string]string{
 		"expensive_data": someExpensiveFunc(),